RMI-PACTA/PACTA_analysis/README.md

 #> Testing: Rscript --vanilla web_tool_script_2.R TestPortfolio_Input
 ```

-With the terminal, you can run each script with:
+With the terminal, you can run each script individually.
+For example, you can run script 3 with:

 ``` bash
 Rscript --vanilla web_tool_script_3.R TestPortfolio_Input